zaaarf/lillero-loader/README.md

 Lillero-loader is a [ModLauncher](https://github.com/McModLauncher/modlauncher) plugin applying bare ASM patches to our beloved block game.

 ## Why
-Up to Minecraft 1.12, patching the game's code wasn't such a complicated ordeal for a Forge modder: it was as simple as writing a "CoreMod" (even though in the more recent versions the Forge forums have been rather unkind to anyone dabbling in such things, from which comes our motto).
+If one really wants to, patching the game's code is not that difficult: it was as simple as writing a "CoreMod".
 Forge would then load your mod when Minecraft itself was loading, allowing the developer to look up classes and patch them.
-Unfortunately, in 1.13+ the Forge team heavily reworked their code, making it impossible - as far as we can tell - to make CoreMods the same way we always did.
+This, however, is pretty inefficient, as it's applied at runtime.
+This system allows you to apply ASM patches on the same level as Mixin: before the game actually starts.

 With `IFMLLoadingPlugin` gone, Forge and Mixin are now using [ModLauncher](https://github.com/McModLauncher/modlauncher) to modify the game's code.
 Refusing to give up our right to torture ourselves by writing bytecode, we set out to find a new way to do ASM patching.